Monqui: Culture

 Traditional Monqui culture had probably disappeared before the end of the eighteenth century, under the impacts of mission acculturation and the decimation caused by Old World epidemic diseases.

 Language

-Of the Monqui language only 14 place names survive and the characteristics and relationships of Monqui to other languages cannot be determined with any precision.
-William C. Massey (1949) believed that the Monqui spoke a Cochimí language or dialect.
-Cochimi is remotely related to the Yuman languages spoken in the northern part of the Baja California peninsula.
-A recent reassessment of the historical evidence suggests instead that the Monqui language was distinctive and non-Cochimí, possibly related to that of the Guaycura to the south.
-The Didiu people who lived on the coast north of Loreto may have been Monqui or, alternatively Cochimi.

-The Baja California peninsula is a geographic cul-de-sac and the languages in the southernmost part of the peninsula (Pericu, Guaycura and, possibly, Monqui) have no known relatives.
-Some linguists have speculated that these people and languages date back thousands of years and that they may be the direct descendants of the earliest inhabitants in the Americas.
-This speculation is reinforced by their physical characteristic of dolichocephalic crania (longheadedness) which is unusual among present-day American Indians.

 Population and decline

 In the small and austere area they occupied the Monqui probably never numbered more than a few hundred persons.
 The Jesuits recorded the names of eight Monqui rancherias but by the end of 1698, nearly all the Monqui, totaling about 400 persons, lived near the Loreto Mission.
 Thereafter, their numbers decreased rapidly because of a heavy death toll from European diseases.
 By 1733, the Indian, mostly Monqui, population of Loreto was only 134.
 By 1770 the few remaining Monqui were submerged in a population of Loreto that consisted mostly of Spanish, people of mixed races (mestizos), and Christian Indians imported from the mainland or from other parts of Baja California.